 ROI (Return on Investment)

 ROI basically compares the amount you invest in your business to how much money you make from that investment.
 This ratio measures the profitability of your business.
-Higher the ROI Ratio, higher the profit your business will make.
+The higher the ROI Ratio, the higher the profit your business will make.
 Investors also check this ratio as a primary indicator before investing money in any business.

 ROI = (Earnings – Initial Cost of Investment) / Initial Cost of Investment